14th Floor, Hung Tai Financial Plaza

 She is very experienced in helping clients through each stage of a tax controversy, including re-examination application, tax appeal with the Ministry of Finance, filing tax lawsuits with related courts, and even filing petitions for the interpretation of the Taiwanese Constitution.

 Her experience spans multiple industries including financial services, manufacturing, consumer products, and private equity funds.
 In addition, Glendy understands the local tax environment and how the Taiwanese tax authorities function.

 Glendy holds a bachelor's degree in business administration from National Chung Hsin University and she is a certified public accountant (CPA) and enrolled patent attorney-in-fact.
-Glendy is a member of the Taipei City CPA Association, a member of the Taiwan Provincial CPA Association, and director of the Taipei City Tax Attorney Association.
+Glendy is a member of the Taipei City CPA Association, a member of the Taiwan Provincial CPA Association.